 Why should that matter?
 In any lane-pushing game, the lanes exist as a frame for everything else which happens: they are the structure inside which all other calculations of economy and strategy take place.
 Where the troops meet, both teams share mutual vision, and have an incentive to be in that space thanks to the income from troops dying.
 That incentive to be on-lane is the basis upon which all broader strategic decisions are made.
 Whether particular heroes are present, or have some reason to be absent, allows us to infer what the enemy plans might be, and formulate a response.

 In a 5v5 matchup, two lanes simply don’t provide enough data points for teams to meaningfully infer each-other’s plans.
 But even worse, the only asymmetry in the two lanes which are there, is the minor detail that the positions of the Power and Damage Reduction buffs are inverted.
 Otherwise, the two lanes are identical.
 Consider the nuance of the safelane/offlane in Dota caused by the outer lanes having different shapes for each team, or the implications of being top/bot in League due to proximity to different map objectives.
-All that nuance that could have conveyed information about the enemy’s plans is also missing.
+This nuance usually conveys information about the enemy’s plans, and in Dawngate it’s absent.

 Another issue with having only two lanes is that map features and objectives end up outside the lanes.
-They divides the map into additional subsections, making it much harder to correctly gauge where an enemy hero might be.
+They divide the map into additional subsections, making it harder to correctly gauge where an enemy hero might be.

 Furthermore, consider that when objectives are outside the lanes, any hero which goes to tackle one will find themselves limited in their options of where to go next, as they are often only adjacent to one lane.
 Indeed, the Spirit Wells are tucked away in corners where there is almost no choice of where to go next at all: either back out of the corner, or teleport home.
 This is awful for the game’s fluidity, and makes Spirit Wells a chore to take or defend.
 I am sure Waystone struggled with trying to make players want to interact with Spirit Wells, and it is simply because they are placed in a corner where no-one wants to be.